Locally Adaptive Federated Learning: Appendix

 \part{Appendix}

 The Appendix is organized as follows.
 We begin by introducing some general definitions and inequalities used throughout the proofs, in Section \ref{section:tech_prelim}.
 Proofs for convergence analysis of FedSPS are provided in Section \ref{section:apx:all_fedsps_proofs}---including convex and strongly convex cases.
 Section \ref{apx:section_addn_fedsps_details} provides some additional theoretical details for FedSPS.
-A proof for convergence analysis of FedDecSPS follows in Section \ref{sec:apx:decsps_all_proofs}.
-The additional version of FedSPS called FedSPS-Global is described in Section \ref{section_apx_fedspsglobal}.
+Alternative design choices for FedSPS, namely FedSPS-Normalized and FedSPS-Global are described in Section \ref{section:design_choices}.
 We provide some theoretical results for FedSPS in the non-convex setting in Section \ref{apx:sectionnonconvex}.
-Finally, additional experiments for FedSPS and FedSPS-Global in convex and non-convex settings are provided in Section~\ref{appendix:additional_expt}.
+Finally, additional experiments for FedSPS and FedSPS-Global in convex settings are provided in Section~\ref{appendix:additional_expt}.

 \addtocontents{toc}{ }